 Just about the only thing you can guarantee about what your black Labradoodle will look like will be his color.
 This is because he is a crossbreed.
 For that reason, his coat texture, size, weight and more will be left up to chance.

 Despite having similar temperamental traits, the poodle and the Labrador are very different looking dogs.
 The Labrador has a sleek, thick coat that sheds while the poodle’s coat hardly sheds at all, is much curlier and is quite dense.
 Both the Labrador and the poodle come in three color varieties.
 The Lab, for example, comes in chocolate, black and yellow, while the poodle comes in black, brown and apricot.

 Both breeds are athletically built water dogs, however.
 So a prospective black Labradoodle owner can expect this crossbreed to be similarly built, with a long tail, floppy ears, and a sweet, expressive face.

 How Big Is a Black Labradoodle?

-However, on average, the black standard Labradoodle is around 15 to 24.5 inches tall and will weigh between 40 and 80 pounds.
+On average, the black Standard Labradoodle is around 15 to 24.5 inches tall and will weigh between 40 and 80 pounds.